-Pondok Tanguii is also a rehabilitation centre for ex-captive orang utans located in the park which has daily feedings of the apes.
-At both centres, you will get the chance to see these amazing primates up close and learn more about how we can protect this endangered species of Borneo island.
+Pondok Tanguii is also a rehabilitation center for ex-captive orang utans located in the park which has daily feedings of the apes.
+At both centers, you will get the chance to see these amazing primates up close and learn more about how we can protect this endangered species of Borneo island.

 Among the cultural attractions outside the Park is a traditional rowing contest held in Pangkalan Bun in May.

 In this place there are also regular events or activities held every year, both national and international.

 The journey to Tanjung Puting National Park is now very easy.
 We can enter through various modes of transportation.

 Access to go to Tanjung Puting National Park:

 To explore the park, visitors must take a boat down the Sekonyer River from Pangkalan Bun.
 These boats will accomodate you for the duration of your stay in Tanjung Punting.